Welcome to Oak Class

 Mrs Coleman (Teacher)

-The Year 4 children have settled in very well.
-They have separate lessons for maths and spellings (in the Acorn Room next door to the main classroom), and join Year 5 for English.
+The Year 4 children have separate lessons for maths and English with Mr Gibbons (in the Acorn Room next door to the main classroom).
 Year 4, 5 and 6 are together in the afternoons.

 This Term we are . . .

 We are keen that the children should develop greater independence and organisational skills, and to this end we would be grateful if you would help them hand in their homework on time and bring their reading record to school.
 This is especially important for the Year 6 children as part of their preparation for moving up to secondary school.
 The routine is as follows:

 In this book, children and/or parents write a comment, and parents sign.
 This gives us an opportunity to have an overview of the children’s reading and to discuss it with them.

 Please make sure that the book is at school on Mondays.

 This is set on Friday and to be handed in by the following Wednesday ready for a spelling test.
 Children will need to write out their spelling words at least 3 times, using their best joined handwriting and a sharpened pencil.
 It is a good idea to check the worksheet for correct copying of the words.

 Sometimes the children rush this practice and end up learning the spellings incorrectly!
 As a guide, this activity should take 5 minutes, 3 times a week.